Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 Butchers recommend that at least 10 percent pork be added to a ground venison blend.
 Not only does the pork add flavor, but it also adds fat.
 As a result, you’ll make a ground meat dish that everyone will love!

 In contrast, removing the lid of a slow cooker allows heat to escape.
-For that reason alone, you shouldn’t add any seasonings during the cook time.
+For that reason alone, you shouldn’t add any seasonings during the cooking time.

 Another great reason to make venison chili on a stovetop is to achieve the best flavor possible!
 Most of us know that when you make any type of chili, it’s necessary to brown or sear the meat.